entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 > - **Comments**: The samples, numbered collectively as MH−1, were collected near the base of the Muhua Formation (middle Tournaisian, Siphonodella crenulata conodont Zone) in the vicinity of the  Muhua III Section of Hou et al. (1985: 11), Changshun, Guizhou, southern China.
 The GPS coordinates of the sampling site is N 2547’59’’ and E 10624’11’’.

 > Early Dinantian in NW Europe
->
-> The Foulden Fish Bed (Dinantian of Foulden, Berwickshire, Scotland)

 > Granton Shrimp Bed the coast of Burnmouth, the banks of the Whiteadder Water near Chirnside, the River Tweed near Coldstream, and the rocks near Tantallon Castle alongside the Firth of Forth